BASIC RECOMMENDATIONS FOR ACCESS PANELS INSTALLATION.

 An access panel for tile should provide access to hidden utilities while remaining invisible in the room.
 For the perfect result, it is important to pay attention to the following points in advance:

-- The size of your wall tiles may be slightly larger than the outer dimensions of the access panel.
-There is not always a need to manufacture a non-standard size.
-In most cases, you can choose a standard hatch that is available.
+• The size of your wall tiles may be slightly larger than the outer dimensions of the access panel.
+There is not always a need to manufacture a non-standard size access panel.
+In most cases, you can choose a standard access door that is available.

 The reinforced floor hatch under the tile is installed in residential premises, the cover has a layer of insulation and is filled with a 15 mm screed.